Get Educated

 Am I in an abusive relationship?

-How can I support someone who is in an abusive relationship?
+How can I support someone who is being abused?

 Keep reaching out and don’t give up.

-What can I do if I’ve been sexually assaulted?
+What should I do if I’ve been sexually assaulted?

 You are not alone, and there are resources to help you find your way through.

-While the internet is rich in resources to help you cope and recover from a sexual assault, here’s a quick list of steps to help get you started.
-(Remember you can always call our Helpline for advice or support!)
+Here’s a quick list of steps to help get you started.
+Remember, you can call our Helpline for support.

 -